react-tags/react-tags/README.md

 <a name="handleAdditionOption"></a>
 ##### handleAddition (required)
-Function called when the user wants to add a tag (either a click, a tab press or carriage return)
+Function called when the user wants to add a tag (either a click, a tab press or carriage return), will receive object if suggestion is object.

 ```js
 function(tag) {